guibranco/hello-world-java-springboot/README.md

 # hello-world-java-springboot
-A repository to leanr Java using Springboot framework to create MVC and REST API
+A repository to learn Java using Springboot framework to create MVC and REST API